 Each runway at the Airport is assigned a Runway Design Code (RDC), which signifies the design standards that the runway is to meet.
-As detailed in Chapter 3, Forecasts of Aviation Demand, Runway 5/23 is categorized as runway design group D-IV, whereas Runway 14/32 is A-I. For Runway 14/32, based on radar data provided by the FAA, current activity levels and fleet mix on this runway no longer justify the current design standards previously required of Runway 14/32 (previous ALP defined Runway 14/32 as C-III).
+At ORF, Runway 5/23 is categorized as runway design group D-IV, whereas Runway 14/32 is C-III; however, based on radar data provided by the FAA, current activity levels and fleet mix on this runway no longer justify the increased design standards previously required of Runway 14/32.
 As such, infrastructure requirements necessary to accommodate C-III operations are no longer necessary and are recommended for further evaluation.
 Additionally, given the low activity levels and that Runway 5/23 provides adequate wind coverage for all fleet types, further evaluation to the benefits and constraints of Runway 14/32 are examined in subsequent sections.